Dan Pedersen: Military career

 Pedersen joined the Navy in 1953 as an enlisted mechanic.
-In 1955 he was accepted into the Naval Aviation Cadet Program.
-After completing flight training on 1 March 1957 he was assigned to VF(AW)-3 flying the Douglas F4D Skyray.
+In 1955, he was accepted into the Naval Aviation Cadet Program.
+After completing flight training on 1 March 1957, he was assigned to VF(AW)-3 flying the Douglas F4D Skyray.

-In 1962 he reported to VF-121, the west coast Fleet Replacement Squadron, for transition training to fly the McDonnell F3H Demon following which he was assigned to VF-213.
-In February 1963 VF-213 embarked on an 8-month cruise onboard USS Hancock.
+In 1962, he reported to VF-121, the west coast Fleet Replacement Squadron, for transition training to fly the McDonnell F3H Demon following which he was assigned to VF-213.
+In February 1963, VF-213 embarked on an 8-month cruise onboard USS Hancock.

 After transition training to fly the McDonnell-Douglas F-4 Phantom II he joined VF-92.
 The squadron deployed on the USS Enterprise (CVN-65) from 3 January to 18 July 1968.

-In late 1968 Pedersen joined VF-121 at Miramar as a tactics instructor.
+In late 1968, Pedersen joined VF-121 at NAS Miramar as a tactics instructor.

 In January 1969, the Navy published the Ault Report, which concluded that U.S. aircraft losses over North Vietnam stemmed in part from inadequate air-crew training in air combat maneuvering (ACM).
 The report recommended that an "Advanced Fighter Weapons School" be established at Naval Air Station Miramar under the control of VF-121 to revive and disseminate community fighter expertise throughout the fleet.
 The report stated that the Advanced Fighter Weapons School was to have: one Officer-in-charge (F-4 or F-8 Crusader pilot), three F-4 pilot instructors, three F-4 Radar Intercept Officer instructors, three F-8 pilot instructors and an Aviation Ordnance Officer.
-The school would train 20 F-4 aircrews and 10 F-8 pilots per year.
+The school would train twenty (20) F-4 Phantom II aircrews and ten (10) F-8 Crusader Naval Aviators per year.
 The aircrew syllabus would consist of 25 hours per pilot/aircrew in the F-8 or F-4, 75 hours of classes and a course duration of four weeks.
 Pedersen was appointed as the first officer in charge of the school.